Editorial note

 - Coverage from the Sayana Press contraceptive method lasts for 13 weeks, so that women are encouraged to receive an injection every three months (i.e., quarterly).

-- Model to 2025:
+- Model through 2026:

 Supply-side issues